 - Seminaries are reshaping their curricula accordingly.
 Some are appointing faculty to teach pioneer ministries.
 Trinity College, Bristol, has deliberately switched the whole thrust of its training from maintenance to mission.
 And St. Miletus College in London is a whole new seminary dedicated to training for “church planting, fresh expressions, and other pioneer ministries”, as the Principal, Graham Tomlin, told me.

-- In April of this year, the Church of England created a “Bishop’s Mission Order,” an official means by which a fresh expression can be recognized by and accountable to a bishop, even when it crosses traditional parish boundaries.
+- The Church of England created a “Bishop’s Mission Order,” an official means by which a fresh expression can be recognized by and accountable to a bishop, even when it crosses traditional parish boundaries.

 All this means that, five years from now, if all goes according to plan, the doors of the Fresh Expressions office in Oxford can be closed, and a sign posted, “Mission Accomplished.”
 Then those for whom Fresh Expressions has been a Flavour of the Month will have to find a new one.